rgambord/c99-doc/doc/sections/7/19/10/1/index.rst

 .. _9899_7.19.10.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.19.10.1p2>`

-:ref:`2 <9899_7.19.10.1p2>` The clearerr function clears the end-of-file and error indicators for the stream pointed to by stream.
+The clearerr function clears the end-of-file and error indicators for the stream pointed to by stream.

 .. rubric:: Returns

 .. _9899_7.19.10.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.19.10.1p3>`

-:ref:`3 <9899_7.19.10.1p3>` The clearerr function returns no value.
+The clearerr function returns no value.